From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Materials and Methods

 The discriminator architecture consists of three convolutions followed by a 2D mean pooling layer which reduces the dimensionality of the discriminator output by 1.
 Each of the convolutions is followed by a 2D batch normalization and an activation function.
 Firstly and secondly, a \textit{ReLU} activation is used and the third convolution utilizes a \textit{sigmoid} function.
 The following 2D averaging results in the discriminator relying on color information rather than structural information when comparing original to synthesized images.

+We trained 5 CycleGANs for 50 epochs each on the complete BreaKHis dataset (7909 images; incl. the 2,013 images of 40-fold magnification; see \Cref{tab:dataset-overview} and the test set of the IDC dataset (11052 images).
+We included the entire BreaKHis dataset of all magnifications for training the CycleGANs, due to the limited number of samples.
+Concerning the IDC data, the CycleGANs were trained on the IDC test set, because of the similar number of samples compared to the full BreaKHis dataset.
+Unpaired image-to-image translation works best for a fixed set of images to be recolored if those images are included in the training data.
+Because the CycleGAN application in this work is limited to the robustness evaluation of the (separate) classifiers, we accept double usage of the IDC test set, aiming for the best recoloring results.
+Multiple training runs (k=5) for the CycleGAN were implemented to rule out randomness in the generative process.

-We trained a CycleGAN for 150 epochs on BreaKHis and a subset of the IDC dataset.
-Data were preprocessed by resizing to a size of $96\times96$ and by random vertical and horizontal flips ($p=0.5$).
+Data were pre-processed by resizing to a size of $96\times96$ and by random vertical and horizontal flips ($p=0.5$).
 The learning rate was scheduled to start decaying after half of the training was complete.
 The generator and discriminator learning rates were set to $0.0002$ and the Adam optimizer ($\beta_1=0.5, \beta_2=0.999$) was used for training.
 Mean squared error served as loss.
 The trained CycleGAN provides two generator models, $G_{\text{BreaKHis} \rightarrow \text{IDC}}$ and $G_{\text{IDC} \rightarrow \text{BreaKHis}}$, for transformations in both directions that enabled us to transform BreaKHis images to mimic the IDC distribution and vice versa.
-We created images with a \textit{fake IDC} staining from the original BreaKHis test split, and images with a \textit{fake BreaKHis} staining from the original IDC test split.
+We created images with a \textit{fake IDC} coloring from the original BreaKHis test split, and images with a \textit{fake BreaKHis} coloring from the original IDC test split.

 A realistic, meaningful assessment of cross-distribution robustness can only be achieved if characteristics including tissue type, magnification, and image resolution are similar.
 We adjusted all factors as far as possible for similarity, and used the BreaKHis dataset with an optical magnification of $\times 40$ and the IDC dataset for the robustness validation, because of their similarity in both tissue type and magnification.